How browsers talk to servers

 - What does this do?

-- <? setcookie('greeting', 'yes');?><!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">
+- <? setcookie('greeting', 'yes'); ?> <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">

 - Examining headers

-- On-line text for Examining headers in HTTP headers
+- Examining headers in HTTP headers

 - Common headers